netbox-community/ansible_modules/docs/plugins/netbox_module_type_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      The device type the device bay template will be associated to.
-The device type must be "parent".
+      The model of the module type

       .. raw:: html